GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 3. Click the "Browse repositories..." button.

-4. In the dialog that opens, select "Google Core Plugin" (exact name TBD????).
+4. In the dialog that opens, select "Google Cloud Tools."

 5. Click the Green Install button.